New World (supermarket): History

+it was working with the owner-operator of its Victoria Park branch to help these employees find new jobs at its other stores and facilities in Auckland.

 Brands

 New World

 New World is the brand name of the chain's full-service supermarkets, selling groceries and liquor.
 The first store opened in 1963.
 There are 142 stores under this brand, including 26 in Auckland.

 New World Metro

 New World Metro is a brand of smaller supermarkets in central city locations, also selling groceries and liquor.
 The first store, in Wellington CBD, opened in 2002.
-There are currently four stores, in Wellington CBD, Wellington railway station, Auckland CBD and Takapuna, Auckland.

 New World Fresh Collective

 New World Fresh Collective is a brand of small supermarkets in Auckland, focusing on fresh produce, premium products and meal kits.
 The first store opened in Mairangi Bay in 2017, then others in Mount Albert and Glen Innes.
-Foodstuffs planned to open ten stores, but the Mount Albert store is the only one still operating.
+Foodstuffs planned to open ten stores, but the Mount Albert store is the only one still operating until 2023, due to flooding, and in May 2024, A New World in Mount Albert will open.

 Private label brands

 New World has the house brand Pams, which has been around since 1937 – owned by parent company Foodstuffs and are also available across their retailer's cooperative.